SingleSlice/SingleSlice/README.md

 - I do work with databases, currently using MongoDB for my [RevoltChat bot](https://github.com/SingleSlice/Cakebot-Revolt)
 - Currently learning Rust and C#.

-As for webdev, I love writing light, adaptive js-free pages, though i may learn javascript and some framework if needed.
+As for webdev, I love writing light, adaptive js-free pages, though i may learn javascript and some framework if needed, also if your website uses lists with a float attribute i do not want to talk to you.